1 minute 18 seconds of pure Corporate Healing

 A few years ago, while listening to the radio, I was struck by the nature and tone of the advertisements being broadcast.
 Although they were flogging vastly different products—life insurance, sports shoes, sugared drinks—each ad signed off with a tagline or slogan that felt closer to an inspirational quote than commercial offering: Be All You Can Be.
 Have It Your Way.
 Open Happiness.
 Inspire The Next.

 Economics podcast, Freakamonics recently explored a study that suggested TV advertising has far less impact than we might assume.
 With this in mind as an experiment I think it would be very interesting to replace regular TV ad breaks — say on RTÉ, Channel 4, ITV, Sky, etc — with my more meditative version for a month or two.
-Who knows, in addition to improving viewers wellbeing, sales might actually go up.
-If there’s any TV types reading this, get in touch and let’s start the mass healing.
+Who knows, in addition to improving viewers wellbeing, sales might also go up.
+If there are any TV types reading this, get in touch and let’s start the mass healing.

 · Brands spend large amounts of money crafting these slogans, meaning Corporate Healing may well be the most expensive meditation ever assembled.
 Cha-ching!